 We are able to provide billing services for Medical Massage & Injury Management treatment with the necessary documentation, including:

 Prescription for treatment from your Physician,

 Insurance Company Information, including claim number & contact person/case manager name, phone number, and email address

 Please email email@example.com and we will setup your first session

-Orthopedic Massage is intended for clients looking to resolve a specific issue including but not limited to chronic pain/discomfort, injury, postural dysfunction and immobility.
-Orthopedic Massage describes a comprehensive system, rather than a single technique, that involves therapeutic assessment, manipulation and movement of soft tissues to resolve pain and dysfunction.
-OM focuses on restoring structural balance throughout the body for both prevention and rehabilitation of musculoskeletal dysfunctions.
-OM takes a multidisciplinary approach and works with you as an active participant in your recovery.
-OM looks beyond the massage session to the origin of the pain either from trauma-induced injuries or postural imbalances that exacerbate the pain through daily activities.
+Therapeutic Massage is intended for clients looking to resolve a specific issue including but not limited to chronic pain/discomfort, injury, postural dysfunction and immobility.
+Therapeutic Massage describes a comprehensive system, rather than a single technique, that involves therapeutic assessment, manipulation and movement of soft tissues to resolve pain and dysfunction.
+Therapeutic Massage focuses on restoring structural balance throughout the body for both prevention and rehabilitation of musculoskeletal dysfunctions.
+Therapeutic Massage takes a multidisciplinary approach and works with you as an active participant in your recovery.
+Therapeutic Massage looks beyond the massage session to the origin of the pain either from trauma-induced injuries or postural imbalances that exacerbate the pain through daily activities.
 Common orthopedic conditions can stem from sports injuries, postural imbalances due to poor work ergonomics, chronic pain and scar tissue from surgery or traumatic injury.

 Active Stretching & Massage Therapy Combination

 Active Stretching and Massage Combination is a type of Athletic Stretching Technique that provides effective, dynamic, facilitated stretching of major muscle groups, but more importantly, Active Stretching provides functional and physiological restoration of superficial and deep fascial planes.
 Session will involve specific assisted stretching plus Massage Therapy (Sports Massage, Swedish Massage, as appropriate) to help clients meet their goals & needs.